 Another great bonus of this mature service from M1 is that tax-loss harvesting is automatically integrated into the account.
 This means that when you choose to withdraw funds from your account, the algorithms will consider which securities to sell, giving priority to those that are incurring losses so that they can offset future gains.

 On top of this, M1 promotes the purchase of fractional shares as a unique selling point; this means that if the portfolio you are invested in dictates a purchase of a stock with a high price, you can still be fully invested with a purchase of a fraction of the share.

 But how is the performance of Mr. Gate’s portfolio?
-Well according to Stock Rovers excellent portfolio backtesting and performance comparison charting, Bill has managed to beat the S&P 500 by 54% since 2007, which is impressive.
+According to Stock Rover’s excellent portfolio backtesting and performance comparison charting, Bill has managed to beat the S&P 500 by 54% since 2007, which is impressive.